yammer/breakerbox/README.md

 You can choose between using an in-memory database, Postgresql (potentially other RDBMSes, I've just only tested with Postgresql for now), and Azure Table.

-For Postgresql simply modify the `database` section to:
+For Postgresql simply modify the `database` section to (assumes the database "breakerbox" is created):

 ```yaml
 database: